Replacement Teeth Options in Jacksonville, FL & Lake City, FL

 Partial dentures are easy to repair and replace if needed.

 The application of partial dentures is simple and only requires the addition of metal clasps.

 Cons of Removable Partial Dentures

 The dentures must be removed and cleaned on a daily basis and removed before sleeping.

 Partial dentures do not blend in as natural as dental implants because the metal clasps can be visible.

 For your convenience, we accept Visa, MasterCard, and Discover.
 We deliver the finest care at the most reasonable cost to our patients.
 Payment is due at the time service is rendered unless other arrangements have been made in advance.
-If you have questions regarding your account, please contact us at 904-565-1505.
+If you have questions regarding your account, please contact any of our locations.
 Many times, a simple telephone call can clear up any misunderstandings.

-At First Coast OMS we make every effort to provide you with the finest care and the most convenient financial options.
+At First Coast Oral Surgery we make every effort to provide you with the finest care and the most convenient financial options.
 To accomplish this we work hand-in-hand with you to maximize your insurance reimbursement for covered procedures.
-If you have any problems or questions, please ask our staff.
+If you have any problems or questions, please ask our team.
 They are well informed and here to assist you.
-They can be reached by phone at 904-565-1505.
+You can contact any of our locations.